uk-zash/Q-A-Chatbot/README.md

 # Q&A Chatbot with Groq

 A simple yet powerful Q&A chatbot built using Streamlit and LangChain, powered by Groq’s lightning-fast LLMs.
-This chatbot allows users to ask any question and receive structured, conversational answers in real time.
+This chatbot allows users to ask any question via text or voice input and receive structured, conversational answers in real time.

 ## Features

 - Built using LangChain + Groq API
 - Clean Streamlit web interface
-- Choose from multiple Groq-supported models
+- Choose from multiple Groq-supported models (including Whisper for voice transcription)
 - Adjustable temperature (creativity) and max token limits
 - Simple settings sidebar for easy configuration
 - Structured response display (no colored boxes)
+- Voice input mode using Groq Whisper for audio transcription
+- Text input mode for direct question entry

 ---